-Starting October 15, we will begin to assess all applications and members of our staffing committee will conduct remote interviews with all those who have the qualifications that we seek.
-Based on this first review, we will develop a list of the most qualified finalists.
-Finalists will be given the opportunity to provide us with a fuller narrative reviewing their research, teaching and mentoring qualifications and with any other materials that support their candidacies.
-Since our University Statutes mandate that any offer of a tenured position is conditional on a successful internal tenure review, finalists must also indicate willingness to undergo such a review if nominated.
+We will assess all applications as they are received and members of our staffing committee will conduct remote interviews with all those who have the qualifications that we seek.
+Based on this first review, particularly well-qualified finalists will be asked to provide us with a fuller narrative reviewing their research, teaching and mentoring qualifications and with any other materials that support their candidacies.
+Since our University Statutes mandate that any offer of a tenured position is conditional on a successful internal tenure review, candidates must also indicate willingness to undergo such a review if nominated.
 We are highly confident, but cannot be completely certain, that this review will be positive.

-At this point, we will begin our internal tenure review.
+The next stages, assuming at each that there is there is mutual interest in proceeding, will be a campus visit so we can meet you in person and so that you can learn more about Fordham and our Department, a decision by the full Department on an offer, the negotiation of mutually acceptable terms for a provisional offer, and, finally, our internal tenure review.
 The nominee will be asked to select up to three evaluators and we will seek additional independent evaluations, giving the nominee the option of vetoing up to three evaluators.
 A tenure package consisting of these evaluations together with the nominee's narratives, CV and cover letter will then go through our review process.
 Longstanding University practice is to announce all tenure decisions on our statutory deadline, May 15, but we expect to be able to inform the nominee and provide a formal contract substantially earlier.